lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where:

 * METHOD - authentication method, see {{method}}.
 * SUITES_I - array of cipher suites which the Initiator supports in order of preference, starting with the most preferred and ending with the cipher suite selected for this session.
-If the most preferred cipher suite is selected then SUITES_I is encoded as that cipher suite, i.e., as an int.
+If the most preferred cipher suite is selected then SUITES_I contains only that cipher suite and is encoded as an int.
 The processing steps are detailed below and in {{wrong-selected}}.
 * G_X - the ephemeral public key of the Initiator
 * C_I - variable length connection identifier
 * EAD_1 - unprotected external authorization data, see {{AD}}.